- the indication is based on symptoms and aided by ultrasound : see diagnosis of endometriosis

 - Since CO2 laser vaporization takes a few seconds; without risks, we prefer to treat.

-- Aggressive coagulation of large areas is avoided because of the risk of adhesion
+- Aggressive coagulation of large areas should not be done since not necessary and because of the risk of adhesion

 - Common mistake : subtle endometriosis is treated aggressively causing unnecessary adhesions.